jonbnewman/mobx-store-provider/docs/motivation.md

   - Maintaining the imports and exports of the `Provider` and `Context`.

-    This is especially cumbersome if you have multiple models.
+  Both of these are especially cumbersome if you have multiple models.

   With **mobx-store-provider** model instances as well as access to their `Provider` and `Context` are managed for you through a simplified and terse API.